cmsj/mjolnir.cmsj.caffeinate/README.md

 This is a sample project to demonstrate writing a Mjolnir plugin.

-### Picking a name for your module
+### Your module's require-path

 Our sample module is called "mjolnir.ext.foobar".
 This is both the name of the module, and its require-path.
 It's a good practice to make the module name and require path the same thing.

-In general, I recommend you prefix your module's name with "mjolnir.ext." for a few reasons.
-It's consistent, clear, and lets people write tools in the future that easily find all existing Mjolnir plugins easily.
+### Picking a name for your module

+You should prefix your module's name with "mjolnir." followed by a short unique identifier owned by you, e.g. maybe your initials.
+For example, my grid module is published as "mjolnir.sd.grid" where "sd" are my initials.

 ### Installing prerequisites